davidx/overcast/README.md

 Assign chef roles to ami images through the use of profiles, grow your clusters and converge configurations with dynamic data from data providers.

-DISCLAIMER: this is experimental, subject to major refactoring and API changes and may not work for you, please file a ticket or email me with any issues and i'll try'n help. thx.
+DISCLAIMER: this is experimental, subject to major refactorings, API changes and may not work for you at all, please file a ticket or email me with any issues and i'll try'n help. thx.

 ## Usage: